Visit Andalucia Logo

 The Artificers did not manage to reach 'The Notch' during the siege itself.
 Instead of installing a gun position above it they excavated a broad firing base within the rock and called it St. George's Hall.

-Sergeant Major Ince's reward
+Sergeant Major Ince's Reward

 Sergeant Major Ince received his reward, a horse from the Duke of Kent, Gibraltar's Royal Governor and father of Queen Victoria, and a parcel of land on the Rock.
 It is still called Ince's Farm.
 Tunnelling continued after the siege up to the end of the Second World War.